What Do You Need to File for Divorce?

 - Alimony or post separation spousal support.

-There is a limited time frame during which you are able to respond to the claim—most states give the respondent one month in which to file an answer.
-If that isn’t enough time, it’s possible to request an extension for another month.
+There is a limited time frame during which you can respond to the claim.
+Most states give the respondent one month in which to file an answer.
+Time, it’s possible to request an extension for another month.
 It is necessary to file your answer prior to the deadline or you risk waiving your right to respond.

-If the divorce is uncontested with no disputes, the respondent can file a Waiver and Answer form with the Clerk of the Court.
+To request a divorce, the respondent needs to fill out a Waiver and Answer form with the Clerk of the Court.
 Make certain there is nothing in dispute and no need to seek alimony or distribution of marital property.
-Once the divorce is granted, you will be unable to return to court and request these items.
+Once the divorce granted, you cannot return to court and request these items.

 While the above refers to the state of North Carolina, it is likely to be similar in your state.
-It is for this reason it is advisable to consult with a family lawyer even if you do not plan to hire a lawyer for your divorce.
+For this reason it is advisable to consult with a family lawyer even if you do not plan to hire divorce lawyers.

 While laws may differ slightly across the states, in Pennsylvania the plaintiff must go to the local branch of the Domestic Relations Office.
 A worker there will prepare and file the complaint for support.
-There is no need for the plaintiff to engage the services of an attorney or pay any filing fees for support.
+There is no need for the plaintiff to engage the services of divorce lawyers or pay any filing fees for support.
 The plaintiff can file the complaint for support within the jurisdiction where either party lives.
-The procedure may also vary based on the county in which the papers are filed.
+The procedure may also vary county by county.

 What Is a Joint Petition for Divorce and When Is It Used?

-A joint petition for divorce is an option married couples can use when they agree to get divorced and communicate effectively to ensure a smooth onset from the beginning.
+A joint petition for divorce is an agreement between two married people to end their marriage.
+They just need to communicate effectively to ensure a smooth onset from the beginning.
 The joint petition is in contrast to the standard petition in which one spouse files and the other must formally file a response in court.

-Filing a joint petition helps the couple avoid a few of the legal hearings and hassles that are required when you file a standard divorce petition.
+Filing a joint petition helps the couple avoid a few of the legal hearings and hassles.
+This is required when you file a standard divorce petition.
 In a joint petition, the parties must agree on the following:

 - Distribution of any joint assets and income